Flare576/dotfiles/README.md

 - ag.vim - Silver Searcher...
 IN VIM
 - ctrlp.vim - Fuzzy file finder!
 - z.vim - The power of Z-script in Vim... not sure I like it yet
+- gundo - Makes traversing the undo tree not suck
 - vim-surround - easily change '' to "" to ` `, with `cs` then the thing that's there, and the thing you want
   - (e.g. 'hello world' to `hello world`, do cs'\`)